melissawebster/home-decor/README.md

 # artsy-home-decor
-Development and customization from a Bootstrap template (HTML, CSS and JavaScript)
+Development and customization from a Bootstrap template (Blog) HTML, CSS and JavaScript